 Corruption of system files usually occurs when the system shuts down suddenly, making it impossible for you to access your hard drive and thus your system.
-Some of the reasons for the corruption of the system files include power surges, use of malicious program, accidental closure of a running program and improper shutting down of the PC.
+Some of the reasons for the corruption of the system files include power surges, use of malicious programs, accidental closure of a running program and improper shutting down of the PC.

 The solution to this problem is to make sure that you close down all programs that are running before commencing to shut down your computer.
-Moreover, when shutting down the computer, you must do so in the standard manner.
+Moreover, when shutting down the computer, you must do so in a standard manner.
 In addition to this, you should avoid installing malicious programs on your hard drive and keep cleaning it regularly so that no unwanted programs remain there for long.

 If you are trying to connect an external hard drive to your system, then you might get this error message.
 Subsequently, it won't let you access the data that is stored in your connected disk.
-An incompatible file system on the hard drive or a physical damage in it can trigger this.
+An incompatible file system on the hard drive or physical damage can trigger this.
 If the disk is damaged, then it can also display the hard drive error.